OrderLab/OKLib/README.md

 ./misc/scripts/zookeeper/ZK-1496/trigger_ZK-1496.sh ~/OathKeeper ~/zookeeper
 ```

 The scripts would display signals when reproducing finished.
-We speed up the procedures in codes for evaluation convenience.
-Also note that to faithfully mimic this case it requires special clients and a cluster, for evaluation convenience we added minor code changes thus you may experience issues if trying to directly connect to zk instance.
-You could use `echo dump | nc localhost 2181` to observe the symptom (ephemeral node exists forever).
+We speed up the
+procedures in codes for evaluation convenience.
+Also note that to faithfully
+mimic this case it requires special clients and a cluster, for evaluation
+convenience we added minor code changes thus you may experience issues if
+trying to directly connect to zk instance.
+You could use `echo dump | nc
+localhost 2181` to observe the symptom (ephemeral node exists forever).

-##### 7.4.2 Start up the target system (<1min)
+##### 8.4.2 Start up the target system (~1 min)

-> :checkered_flag: For Artifact Evaluation: you should skip this step as last step already start instance.
+> :checkered_flag: For Artifact Evaluation: you should skip this step as the step 8.4.1 already started the system instances.

 If you want to detect unknown failures in the deployed system, you can start the system as usual.
 If previous modifications to startup scripts are good, the system instance should work.